zot/libp2p-websocket/README.md

 # LICENSE AND COPYRIGHT
 Copyright 2020 Bill Burdick.
 All rights reserved.
-Use of this source code is governed by a BSD-style license that can be found in the LICENSE file.
+Use of this source code is governed by an MIT-style license that can be found in the LICENSE file.

 # Running